julleb/Agenda/README.md

 Agenda is a calendar and planning application created in Android.
 The app is developed with the aim to be user friendly and fun to use.
-The interaction is based on drag and drop and the system is buit with the MVC pattern.
+The interaction is based on drag and drop and the system is built with the MVC pattern.